 The avocado originated in south-central Mexico about 10,000 years ago.
 It was several millennia before wild avocado trees were cultivated and many more before the Hass avocado—the most common variety in the U.S. today—was born in a California backyard during the early 1930s.

-All this, and it tastes good too?
+All this, and it tastes good, too?

 Not just for guacamole

 Avocados are a healthy substitute for foods rich in saturated fats, like butter and fatty meats.
 Some people enjoy them eaten right out of the skin with a spoon.
 Or try them smeared on bagels, toast, or rice cakes—scrumptious!
 Mash with a little lime juice, salt, and pepper to jazz up a sandwich.
 And don’t forget the avocado’s sweet side.
-In Brazil, avocados are eaten with ice cream or in breakfast smoothies.
+In Brazil, avocados are made into ice cream or breakfast smoothies.
 Singer/songwriter Jason Mraz, a celebrity avocado farmer in San Diego county, uses avocados in a surprisingly delicious chocolate pudding recipe he calls “Chocomole.”